joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6804514/2025/11/14/estevao-chelsea-starting-substitute-analysis/

 **A.I.
 Cheating Rattles Top Universities in South Korea**\
-`As many elite colleges struggle adapt to the technology, the nation’s most prestigious universities said dozens of students used artificial intelligence tools to cheat.`\
+`As many elite colleges struggle to adapt to the technology, the nation’s most prestigious universities said dozens of students used artificial intelligence tools to cheat.`\
 https://nytimes.com/2025/11/14/world/asia/south-korea-ai-cheating-college.html

 **The Shutdown Is Over.
 For Many SNAP Recipients, the Scars Remain.**\